aryamansharda/EditKitPro/README.md

 }
 ```

-All files in the `Third Party` folder are taken from the list of open source libraries mentioned below.
+All files in the `Third Party` folder are modified versions of the open source libraries mentioned below.

 ## Open Source Dependencies
 EditKit would not have been possible without the help and inspiration from these open source libraries: